If you follow this program you will have a happy, reliable pet in three days.

 Congratulations.
 You’re almost there.
 It should only take a few more repetitions before he’s locked into the appropriate behavior.
 He may not generalize to areas of the house that he hasn’t been allowed to go into, such as upstairs or on carpeting, so watch him carefully there.

-Remember, if you make a mistake it will add several days to your training time because he’ll be confused and have to unlearn a behavior before he can learn the proper habit.
+Remember, if you make a mistake it will add several days to your training time because he’ll be confused and have to unlearn a behaviour before he can learn the proper habit.